 Click the Add user button, then select Users and groups in the Add Assignment dialog.

 In the Users and groups dialog select Britta Simon in the Users list, then click the Select button at the bottom of the screen.

 If you are expecting any role value in the SAML assertion then in the Select Role dialog select the appropriate role for the user from the list, then click the Select button at the bottom of the screen.

 In the Add Assignment dialog click the Assign button.

 In this section, you create a user called Britta Simon in ZenQMS.
 Work with ZenQMS support team to add the users in the ZenQMS platform.
 Users must be created and activated before you use single sign-on.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the ZenQMS tile in the Access Panel, you should get automatically signed-on to your ZenQMS application.
+When you click the ZenQMS tile in the Access Panel, you should be automatically signed in to the ZenQMS for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.